Command-line usage

 The package is shipped with a console tool named kasa, refer to kasa --help for detailed usage.
 The device to which the commands are sent is chosen by KASA_HOST environment variable or passing --host <address> as an option.
 To see what is being sent to and received from the device, specify option --debug.

 To avoid discovering the devices when executing commands its type can be passed as an option (e.g., --type plug for plugs, --type bulb for bulbs, ..).
 If no type is manually given, its type will be discovered automatically which causes a short delay.
+Note that the --type parameter only works for legacy devices using port 9999.

 If no command is given, the state command will be executed to query the device state.